MrKarbrador/IONOS_dyndns/README.md

 # IONOS_dyndns
-simple dyndns-update-script for IONOS
+Simple dyndns-update-script for IONOS-DNS entries.

 # Requirements
-needs curl to be installed on the system
+Requires curl to be installed on the system.